kukuu/system-design-architecture/README.md

 # System Design & Architecture

-Software architecture refers to the high level structures of a software system and the discipline of creating such structures and systems.
+Software architecture is the high level structures of a software system and the discipline of creating such structures and systems.
 Each structure comprises software elements, relations among them, and their properties.

 The architecture is a blend of technical decisions and architectural patterns, and considered the root of a software project to ensure its scalability, resilience, robustness, security, quality, cost effectiveness and longevity.